 There are three classes: alpha- beta- and gamma

-The alpha and beta Interferon: ► They are cytokines which are secreted by virus infected cells. ► They bind to specific receptors on adjacent cells and protect them from
+- They bind to specific receptors on adjacent cells and protect them from infection by viruses.

-infection by viruses. ► They form part of the immediate protective host response to invasion by
+- They form part of the immediate protective host response to invasion by viruses.

 interferon also enhance the expression of class I and class II MHC